apache/flink-training/README.md

 The following steps guide you through the process of using the provided data streams, implementing your first Flink streaming program, and executing your program in your IDE.

-We assume you have setup your development environment according to our [setup guide above](#setup-your-development-environment).
+We assume you have set up your development environment according to our [setup guide above](#set-up-your-development-environment).

 ### Learn about the data